 My dearest wish and my stronger motivation is for my work to remind us of what truly makes us happy, of the role of beauty, of where we find it.
 I hope my work can help raise consciousness about the ecological issue in a way that we will embrace change because this change will make us happier humans on a planet we care for.

-Amelie Beaudroit was born in Nimes France and she works in Slovakia.
+Amelie Beaudroit was born in Nimes France and she works in Canada.
 She graduated in Social and Cognitive Psychology and is a self taught artist.
 She has been a resident at the art student league NY and Kokkola art center (Finland).
 Her work has been shown internationally and is included in the museum Da Cidade (Portugal) permanent collection and is part of private collections in France, UK, the US and India.